Keski-Suomen-AI-Hub-II/knee-OA/edge-parts/README.md

 ## The idea

 Neural network based knee KL classifiers are usually trained using (center cropped) PA X-ray images.
 However, these images contain excessive information.
 We implemented a KL classification pipeline using cropped images with only lateral and medial edges.
-Our network can also handle the non-cropped images, which makes the comparison possible.
+Our network can also handle the non-cropped images, which makes it possible to compare the results.

 ![Original and cropped images](./imgs/cropping.png "Original and cropped images")